dfinity/portal/docs/tutorials/hackathon-prep-course/3-exploring-the-backend.md

 When calls are made on ICP, there are two primary types: query calls and update calls.

 **Query calls** are calls that do not alter the state of a canister, making them 'read-only' operations.
 Query calls are used to query the current state of a canister or make a call to a method that operates on the canister's state.
 They are executed synchronously and answered immediately once received.
 Query calls are executed on a single node within a subnet.
+Query methods can be called in replicated mode as update calls.
 The backend canister in this example uses the following query call, defined by the keyword `query` as seen above:

 ```motoko
 public query func get() : async Nat {